-To give laboratory experience to students in teacher-education, demonstration schools are maintained on the campus, one of which is the school for exceptional children.
-These schools are open to observers from any of the divisions of the University.
+To give laboratory experience to students in teacher-education, a modern demonstration school is maintained on the campus, especially designed rooms and equipment are provided for exceptional children.
+The school is open to observers from any of the divisions of the University.
 Off-campus public schools also serve as teacher education centers for student teachers.